BOLT04/BOLT04/README.md

 ### Hi there 👋, I'm David

 - 📑 Check out [my blog](https://dev.to/bolt04) on dev.to
+- 📢 Check out [my talks](https://sessionize.com/david-pereira/) on sessionize
-- 🔭 I’m currently working on a [discord bot](https://github.com/EddieJaoudeCommunity/EddieBot)
+- 🔭 I’m currently working with cloud-native tech
 - 🌱 I’m currently learning Microservices + Azure cloud services
 - 👯 I’m looking to collaborate on Security Open Source projects
 - 🤔 I’m looking for help with Docker & DevOps
-- 💬 Ask me about: MERN, REST
+- 💬 Ask me about: MERN, REST, AsyncAPI
 - 📫 How to reach me: davidpereira2938@gmail.com
 - ⚡ Fun fact: I'd love to go to Tomorrowland 😁